Updated July 2019

 Hospital Bag For You

 - Maternity notes – I kept mine in a pink plastic wallet that was easy to spot.
 I could take it to midwife appointments and then just drop it into the top of my hospital suitcase

 - TENS machine – I used one during both of my labours and it really helped with the pain.

 - Plastic bag – to put dirty clothes from the labour in

 - Essential oil – I used lavender oil to keep me calm during labour.

 - Socks/slippers – great for walking around the hospital in or if your feet get cold during labour.

 - Sweets/snacks – take snacks that will give you energy and make sure to pack enough for your birthing partner too.

 - Phone and charger – to keep everyone updated and give the big announcement once the little one is born.
 Also, you may have a playlist to listen to during your labour.

 - Money– take some change for the vending machine or hospital shop in case you have a craving.
 Also, you will need money for the car park.

 - Nursing bra – I wore one going into the hospital and took a spare

-- Breast pads – your milk doesn’t come in for a few days so you’re unlikely to need these.
-I took one pair just in case.
+- Breast pads – your milk doesn’t come in for a few days so you’re unlikely to need these, but I took one pair just in case.
+Lansinoh breast pads are really absorbent and soft to wear.

 - Maternity pants – these can be the special mesh ones, but I prefer to get a cheap pack of black pants in a larger size and throw them away after.
 I find these more comfortable and they make me feel more normal.

 - Nightdress/Pyjamas – I took two nightdresses.
 One cheap one to wear during labour and a nice one for after the baby is born.
 I prefer nightdresses with buttons down the front for easy breastfeeding.